Royal Gorge Dinosaur Fossils

 Garden Park Fossil Area

-The National Park Service also designates the privately owned Indian Springs Trace Fossil Site as a National Natural Landmark.
-Located just east of Cañon City on the private Thorson Family Ranch, the National Park Service designated it as a National Natural Landmark due to the importance of the Ordovician Period (485 to 443 million years ago) trace fossils found there.
+The National Park Service designated the privately owned Indian Springs Trace Fossil Site as a National Natural Landmark.
+Located just east of Cañon City on the private Thorson Family Ranch.
+It was designated as a National Natural Landmark due to the importance of trace fossils found from the Ordovician Period (485 to 443 million years ago).
 These trace fossils include tracks left by trilobites, fish, and other prehistoric creatures on the bottom of an ancient ocean.
-Indian Springs is considered the best locality to study Ordovician Period trace fossils in North America because of the excellent preservation and wide variety of ichnospecies, or types of trace fossils, found there.
+Indian Springs is considered the best locality to study Ordovician Period trace fossils in North America because of the excellent preservation and wide variety of ichnospecies or types of trace fossils available.

 Royal Gorge Dinosaur Fossils Experience

-Home to a world-class collection of interactive displays, full-scale dinosaur fossil casts, real dinosaur fossils, entertaining guided tours of the exhibit halls, and outdoor animatronic dinosaur exhibits.
-Leave knowing a lot more about Colorado’s paleontological history while also creating indelible memories of a great time spent learning, discovering, and having fun with friends and family.
+The Royal Gorge Dinosaur Experience is home to a world-class collection of interactive displays, full-scale dinosaur fossil casts, and real dinosaur fossils.
+Visitors can participate in entertaining guided tours of the exhibit halls and outdoor animatronic dinosaur exhibits.
+Leave knowing much more about Colorado’s paleontological history while creating indelible memories of a great time spent learning and discovering with your group.